spacer

 Copy Protection for Digital Media

-If digital media such as videos and audio recordings distributed by download and on CD could be securely copy protected, the livelihood of the artists and producers or those who created that media for everyone's enjoyment can be protected.
-But digital media has suffered the same fate as the software industry and whenever a new protection technique is devised, there is a rush to be the first to exploit it.
+Types of copy protection If digital media such as videos, audio files, and eBooks could be securely copy protected, the livelihood of artists, publishers, and producers would be far better safeguarded.
+Unfortunately, digital media has suffered the same fate as the software industry: whenever a new copy protection solution is introduced, hackers quickly rush to find ways to exploit it.

-Because DVDs are played on numerous and different types of DVD players, it is virtually impossible to copy protect them.
-Some media distributors, the ones that provide the blank diskettes, have devised many different techniques to embed copy protection into hidden tracks on the disks, but even that has been circumvented.
-The only digital media distributed on disk that has been successfully copy protected has been games that play on proprietary players like Wii and Mbox that ensure that the disk is an original and not a copy.
+Because DVDs are played on so many different types of players, it has been virtually impossible to enforce strong DVD copy protection.
+Some media distributors attempted to embed copy protection into hidden tracks on disks, but these methods were quickly circumvented.
+The only disks that have been reliably secured are video games designed for proprietary platforms like Wii and Xbox, where the hardware itself validates that the disk is original and not a duplicate.

 Copy Protection for Web Content